GuoLabUCSD/SINE/README.md

 ### Arguments:

 		-i
 			Path to a directory of samples containing isoform results from step 2.
-Ie) Output Directory from step 2 is the input directory here
+Ie) Output Directory from step 2 is the input directory here.
 		-f
 			Path to an output directory to store fasta files of isoforms.
-This directory should have subdirectories labelled "mhc_i" and "mhc_ii"
+This directory should have subdirectories labelled "mhc_i" and "mhc_ii".
 		-m
 			Path to an output directory to store mapping files.
 		-o
-			Path to an output directory to store NetMHCpan results -a
+			Path to an output directory to store NetMHCpan results.
+		-a
-			Path to a tab-separated text file of MHC alleles to check peptide binding against for the sample -s
+			Path to a tab-separated text file of MHC alleles to check peptide binding against for the sample.
+		-s
-			Name of one of the sample directories in the isoform directory input (-i input) to run through NetMHCpan -p
+			Name of one of the sample directories in the isoform directory input (-i input) to run through NetMHCpan.
+		-p
-			Path to the directory where this pipeline is
+			Path to the directory where this pipeline is.

 ### Output:
 		../{output_directory_fastas}/mhc_i/{Sample_Name}.fasta
-			Fasta file containing the netmhcpan id # for isoform and the isoform sequence ../{output_directory_fastas}/mhc_i/{Sample_Name}.peptides
+			Fasta file containing the netmhcpan id # for isoform and the isoform sequence.
+		../{output_directory_fastas}/mhc_i/{Sample_Name}.peptides
 			Fasta file containing the netmhcpan id # of the isoform and all possible k-mers of length 8-11 spanning the junction.
 		../{output_directory_fastas}/mhc_ii/{Sample_Name}.fasta
-			Fasta file containing the netmhcpan id # for isoform and the isoform sequence ../{output_directory_fastas}/mhc_ii/{Sample_Name}.peptides
+			Fasta file containing the netmhcpan id # for isoform and the isoform sequence.
+		../{output_directory_fastas}/mhc_ii/{Sample_Name}.peptides
 			Fasta file containing the netmhcpan id # of the isoform and all possible k-mers of length 15 spanning the junction.
 		../{output_directory_mapping_files}/{Sample_Name}.tsv
 			Tab separated file containing the same results from step 2, but with an additional NetMHCpan id # to match peptides to their corresponding isoform and junction event after running NetMHCpan.
 		../{output_directory_netmhcpan_results}/{Sample_Name}.xlsoutput
-			Tab separated output table from NetMHCPan containing binding affinity scores for every possible peptide at every provided junction for the sample
+			Tab separated output table from NetMHCPan containing binding affinity scores for every possible peptide at every provided junction for the sample.

 ## 4. Parse the NetMHCpan .xls results files
 -See ./examples to see how the allele table should be formatted.

-	./xls_parser.sh -i output_directory_netmhcpan_results -f output_directory_fastas/mhc_i -o output_directory_parsed_affinity -a mhc_allele_table -p ../Neoantigen_Pipeline
+	./xls_parser.sh -i output_directory_netmhcpan_results -f output_directory_fastas/mhc_i -o output_directory_parsed_affinity -p ../Neoantigen_Pipeline

 ### Arguments:

 		-i
-			Path to a directory of NetMHCpan .xlsoutput results files -f
+			Path to a directory of NetMHCpan .xlsoutput results files.
+		-f
 			Path to a directory of Fasta files containing the isoforms.
 Ie) The mhc_i subdirectory in The fasta output directory from step 3 is the input directory here.
 		-o
-			Path to a directory to store newly parsed affinity files -a
+			Path to a directory to store newly parsed affinity files.
-			Path to a tab-separated text file of MHC alleles to check peptide binding against for the sample -p
+		-p
-			Path to the directory where this pipeline is
+			Path to the directory where this pipeline is.

 ### Output:
 		{Sample_Name}.output:
-			Tab separated output table containing the affinity scores for each allele for the highest binding peptide per isoform
+			Tab separated output table containing the affinity scores for each allele for the highest binding peptide per isoform.

 ## 5. Calculate the PHBR score for each peptide, output results table, and provide a plot of ratios of event expression